 Kendra, my very impatient travel companion, was not best amused.
 Usually, she’d preoccupy herself by taking selfies, but photography from inside the temple was forbidden.
 So instead, she tapped her foot rushingly whilst keeping her arms firmly intertwined across her chest.
 With company like hers, I knew I should’ve gone alone.

 “Hold on, will you,” I cried, trying not to attract attention from the surrounding tourists and guards, “I need to find my money so I can pay for my fortune.”

-“Oh for Pete’s sake,’ she huffed, “Forget the money.
+“Oh for Pete’s sake,’ she huffed, crossed arms now falling hopelessly by her sides as she swished her head back in dismay, “Forget the money.
 No one cares!
 Just shake the box of sticks, pick one, open a drawer and let’s go already.
 I’m starving!”